 Firstly, that the smugglers are directly responsible for the high number of violations perpetrated upon migrants during their journey, and second, that certain state officials are also closely implicated.
 This article argues that unless the tight, criminal relationship between certain state officials (including border guards, police, military, and immigration officials) and smugglers is recognized, national and international efforts to address irregular migration and reduce vulnerabilities of migrants will be fruitless.

-The new data from RMMS’s 4Mi project (Mixed Migration Monitoring Mechanism initiative) based on over 2,500 interviews with migrants in transit and destination countries within and far beyond the Horn of Africa, as well as 111 interviews with smugglers, confirms findings from other less publicized studies1 that the greatest risks facing most migrants on the move come from their proximity to their smugglers and the state officials they encounter en route.
+The new data from RMMS’s 4Mi project based on over 2,500 interviews with migrants in transit and destination countries within and far beyond the Horn of Africa, as well as 111 interviews with smugglers, confirms findings from other less publicized studies1 that the greatest risks facing most migrants on the move come from their proximity to their smugglers and the state officials they encounter en route.
 Migrant and refugees violations are not a monopoly of certain state officials on the African continent – a new Amnesty International report also cites Italian police abuse of migrants under pressure from EU for Italy to ‘get tough’ on migrants.